Coniopteris

-Coniopteris is an extinct genus of Mesozoic fern leaves with a fossil range from the Early Jurassic to the Cenomanian stage of the Late Cretaceous.
+Coniopteris is an extinct genus of Mesozoic fern leaves.
 It was widespread over both hemispheres during the Jurassic and Early Cretaceous, with over 130 species having been described.
-While traditionally assumed to have been a member of Dicksoniaceae or a close relative of Thyrsopteris, a 2020 cladistic analysis found it to be a stem group of Polypodiales.
 Most species of Coniopteris probably had a herbaceous habit.
+Coniopteris laciniata had tufts of leaves sprouting from intervals of a thin, creeping rhizome.
+Coniopteris is traditionally assumed to have been a member of Dicksoniaceae (which are mostly tree ferns) or a close relative of Thyrsopteris.
+However, these affinites have been doubted by a number of authors.
+A 2020 cladistic analysis found it to be a stem group of Polypodiales, as many Coniopteris species share with these ferns vertically orientated and an incomplete annulus.
+However, this feature is not preserved among many Coniopteris species, and several species from the Northern Hemisphere a complete and obliquely orientated annulus, suggesting a Cyatheales (to which Dicksoniaceae belongs) affinity for at least these species, though they are alternatively suggested to be close to the base of Cyatheales.
 The genus is technically a junior synonym of the little used Polystichites, but was conserved by the ICZN in 2013.
+Some authors suggest a range of Early Jurassic-early Late Cretaceous for the genus, while others suggest a more expansive range spanning from the Middle Triassic to the Eocene.